kirtiwardhan-singh/nft-minter/README.md

 Welcome to the **Blockchain & Web3 Bootcamp NFT Project**!

 This repo contains the **starter template** for the *NFT Attendance Proof Minter dApp* that you'll build during the 2-day BootCamp.
-You'll write smart contracts, integrate frontend, and finally mint your own NFT on the **Polygon Mumbai Testnet**.
+You'll write smart contracts, integrate frontend, and finally mint your own NFT on the **Polygon Amoy Testnet**.

 ---